-The remaining balance of \$79,337 is unrestricted.
+The remaining balance of \$112,910 is unrestricted.

 At the end of the current fiscal year, the Library reported a positive balance in the unrestricted net position of the governmental activities.
-In the prior year, the Library reported a negative balance in unrestricted net position, and it was resolved early in 2019.
+The same situation held true for the prior fiscal year.

-Interlochen Public Library's overall net position decreased by \$20,876 from the prior fiscal year.
+Interlochen Public Library's overall net position decreased by \$50,937 from the prior fiscal year.
 The reasons for this overall increase are discussed in the following sections for the governmental activities.